 Important Terms and Conditions: Qualification: Advertised price requires credit qualification and eAutoPay.
 Upfront activation and/or receiver upgrade fees may apply based on credit qualification.
 Offer ends 1/13/20.
 2-year commitment: Early termination fee of \$20/mo. remaining applies if you cancel early.
-Included in 2-year price guarantee at \$59.99 advertised price: America's Top 1/20 programming package, local channels, HD service fees, and Hopper Duo for 1 TV.
-Available with 2-year price guarantee for additional costs: Programming package, upgrades (\$69.99 for A120+, \$79.99 for A120-0, \$89.99 for A1250), monthly fees for upgraded or additional receivers (\$5-\$7 per additional functionality and studies of \$10-\$15).
+Included in 2-year price guarantee at \$59.99 advertised price: America's Top 120 programming package, local channels, HD service fees, and Hopper Duo for 1 TV.
+Available with 2-year price guarantee for additional cost: Programming package upgrades (\$69.99 for AT120+, \$79.99 for AT200, \$89.99 for AT200, \$89.99 for AT250), monthly fees for upgraded or additional receivers (\$5-\$7 per additional TV, receivers with additional functionality may be \$10-\$15).
 NOT included in 2-year price guarantee or advertised price (and subject to change): Taxes & surcharges, add-on programming (including premium channels), DISH Protect, and transactional fees.
 Other: All packages, programming, features, and functionality and all prices and fees not included in price guarantee are subject to change without notice.
 After 6 mos., if selected you will be billed \$9.99/mo. for DISH Protect Silver unless you call to cancel.
 After 2 years, then-current everyday prices for all services apply.
 For business customers, additional monthly fees may apply. © 2019 DISH Network L.L.C.
 All rights reserved.